DHRI-Curriculum/Text_Classification/sections/05-features.md

 | **news**    | 31593 | 6678
 | **romance** | 13821 | 4022

-## Saving the Dataframe
+## Saving the DataFrame

-Pandas provides an easy function to save your DataFrames to your computer as a `.csv` file, a text file containing all the information separated by commas.
+`pandas` provides an easy function to save your DataFrames to your computer as a `.csv` file, a text file containing all the information separated by commas.
 The function is called `to_csv`.

 ```python
 df.to_csv("df_news_romance.csv", index=False)